sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

 Dock panes are singletons, there is never more than one instance of a particular dock pane and once created, they are not destroyed until the application shuts down.

 Dock panes are defined in the same fashion as panes.
-When the framework creates a dock pane, it will also create its content class and set the contentís data context to the dock pane.
+When the framework creates a dock pane, it will also create its content class and set the content‚Äôs data context to the dock pane.
 This automatic binding allows you to use the MVVM pattern when developing panes and dock panes.
 For example, a well-designed dock pane will have as little logic as possible in its XAML code behind; instead, all of the controls in the XAML should be bound to properties in the dock pane base class.
 The dock pane and pane bases classes can be regarded as view-models.

 ```xml
 <dockPanes>